QCrypt/website-2021/content/partners/_index.md

 QCrypt 2020 is seeking sponsors.
 Sponsoring the conference gives companies and institutions the opportunity to call the attention of the participants of QCrypt 2020, and to present themselves during the conference by having their logo displayed, their leaflet distributed and, depending on the level of sponsorship, by being present at the conference with a stand.
 For QCrypt 2020, sponsorship is a crucial means to pay for certain features of the conference like tutorial talks and keynote speakers, as well as registration waving and travel grants for students from less privileged institutes.

-QCrypt 2020 offers the following sponsor packages: (all amounts are exluding added value tax)
+QCrypt 2020 offers the following sponsor packages:

 ### Bronze Sponsor (from € 2500)
 - Small logo displayed on the QCrypt 2020 website and in the conference booklet